JaiminPatel345/quizzer/readme.md

 # AI Quizzer

-A scalable microservices-based quiz platform with AI-powered question generation, intelligent scoring, and comprehensive analytics.
+A scalable microservices-based quiz platform with AI-powered question generation, intelligent scoring, adaptive difficulty, quiz retry functionality, and comprehensive analytics with leaderboards.

+you can also see docs on https://jaiminpatel345.github.io/docs

 ## 📋 Table of Contents